CAE Reading and Use of English Practice Test 5 Printable and PDF version

 32. D Last sentence of paragraph three explains how teachers use Khan’s video to prepare students to what they are later going to study in their classes.

 33. B Beginning of paragraph four describes author’s attempt to find Khan’s apartment.
-The author is surprised than Khan’s place is situated between two a shop and a restaurant.
+The author is surprised that Khan’s place is situated between a shop and a restaurant.
 He would expect him to have a more impressive place.

 34. C Khan clearly states that the reason why children grow less interested in education is the way school functions.
 Last sentence of paragraph 5 explains the routine of school classes and how it encourages passivity and compliance.

 36. B The inflexibility of the school system is discussed in the previous paragraph.
-The rest of the answers do not fit: A and C implies, that students were the products of that factory and the sentence doesn’t state that.
-D isn’t true as Khan previously said the opposite about teacher to students ratio.
+The rest of the answers do not fit: A and C imply that students were the products of that factory, and the sentence doesn’t state that.
+D isn’t true as Khan previously said the opposite about teacher-to-student ratio.

 PART 6